Easy Candied Pecans Recipe

 - Garnish this sweet little carrot cake.

 - And – of course – top your salads.
 These nuts would be a beautiful addition to my Holiday Wild Rice Salad or this Roasted Beet and Arugula Salad.
-Then hold tight while I prepare to share that strawberry salad I told you about!
+And of course, that strawberry salad I told you about!